Battle of the Nijmegen salient: Elst and Aam

-By the evening the two battalions of the Regimentsgruppe Grollmann were ready and launched an attack on Snodenhoek, the area to the north-west of Elst, as their immediate objective.
-The 2nd battalion of the 156th Panzer grenadier regiment, which had formed up near Rijkerswoerd, was to strike to the left of the Arnhem - Elst road (also known as the Griftdijk).
-It was to be followed shortly after by the 1st battalion of the same regiment, which was to advance on the right and gain a passage over the railroad level crossing in the area of De Leer.
+By the evening the two battalions of Regimentsgruppe Grollmann were ready and launched an attack on Snodenhoek, the area to the north-west of Elst, as their immediate objective.
+The 2nd Battalion of the 156th Panzergrenadier Regiment, which had formed up near Rijkerswoerd, was to strike to the left of the Arnhem – Elst road (also known as the Griftdijk).
+It was to be followed shortly after by the 1st Battalion of the same regiment, which was to advance on the right and gain a passage over the railroad level crossing in the area of De Leer.
 Since the Panzer Division had arrived without its own tanks, five Tiger II tanks of the 506th Heavy Panzer Battalion and four Panthers of the 9th SS Panzer Division were attached in support.
 The Germans attacked the British defences along the Linge-Wetering Canal hard north of Elst, a position held by the 4th Somersets.
 Again the attack was a complete failure and the Germans were pushed back.
 The attack on 5th Wiltshires at the level crossing were supported by tanks which advanced along the railway line.
-The Wiltshires were supported by Royal artillery Direct fire plans from 5.5 inch guns whom they managed to inflict heavy casualties - a number of tanks were knocked out and one Panther tank fell victim to a PIAT team.
-4th Wiltshires were supporting, and in a combined counter-attack took over 100 prisoners that day.
+The Wiltshires were supported by Royal Artillery direct fire plans from 5.5 inch guns whom they managed to inflict heavy casualties – a number of tanks were knocked out and one Panther tank fell victim to a PIAT team.
+The 4th Wiltshires were supporting, and in a combined counter-attack took over 100 prisoners that day.

 All German attacks on 1 October were repelled after bitter fighting.
 During the night the Germans maintained their pressure and in the early hours of the following morning, a renewed assault hit the Irish Guards positions.
-Here the Germans used the unfinished causeway as their axis of advance, and in this second attack on Aam, the German infantry was supported by eight MKV Panther tanks.
-The Germans used flame throwers which overran a few forward positions - a seventeen pounder was knocked out, but in return three German tanks were destroyed - one by a PIAT, another by a Sherman and a third by a 17 Pounder.
+Here the Germans used the unfinished causeway as their axis of advance, and in this second attack on Aam, the German infantry was supported by eight Panther tanks.
+The Germans used flame throwers which overran a few forward positions – a seventeen pounder was knocked out, but in return three German tanks were destroyed – one by a PIAT, another by a Sherman and a third by a 17 pounder.
 Again the German attack was a complete failure.